drxvmrz/apexsymm/README.md

 3. Drag and drop downloaded operators and crystal structure files into 'Apexsymm' main window;

-4. Run the calculation :)
+4. Run the calculation!

+# 📚 More information about using APEXSYMM

+For more information, please refer to the complete (user manual)[https://github.com/drxvmrz/apexsymm/apexsymm_gui/extras].

 # 🧑‍💻 Build APEXSYMM by yourself